How to Regain Lost Admin Rights in Windows 10 or 11

 Resolution

 Log in to the built-in Administrator account via Safe Mode and then promote your user account to an administrator.
-The built-in “Administrator” account password is blank by default.
-But if you set a password earlier, this method assumes you remember the “Administrator” account password.
+The built-in Administrator account password has a blank password by default.
+However, if you have set a password earlier, this method assumes you remember the “Administrator” account password.

-tips bulb iconThe built-in “Administrator” account shows up on the sign-in screen while in Safe Mode if no other administrator account user exists on the computer.
-The built-in Administrator shows up on the login screen (in Safe Mode) irrespective of whether it’s currently enabled (active) or not.
+tips bulb iconThe built-in “Administrator” account shows up on the sign-in screen while in Safe Mode if no other administrator account user exists on the computer; it doesn’t matter whether the “Administrator” account is active or not.

 2. In Windows RE, click Troubleshoot → Advanced options → Startup Settings.